lxriscute0501/SUSTech-Notes-of-CS/README_en.md

 It can be said that the professional courses in the Computer Science Department are almost all courses that can be completed with **full marks except for exams**.
 However, the real ability is directly proportional to the time spent.
 Just like the course projects, their proportion in the overall grade is **extremely low** (compared to the time spent), but completing a project with a complete function and clear logic is of great benefit to the understanding of principles and working ability.

-As an ordinary student at SUSTech, I cannot guarantee that every program is 100% correct (there are a few questions that were fixed after the OJ evaluation). 😐 So if you find any issues, ranging from the code logic to spelling mistakes of words, you can directly raise them in the **Issues** section.
-If there are any supplementary courses or additional materials for existing courses, please feel free to contact me via `lixuanran798@gmail.com`.
+As an ordinary student at SUSTech, I cannot guarantee that every program is 100% correct (there are a few questions that were fixed after the OJ evaluation). 😐 So if you find any issues, ranging from the code logic to spelling mistakes of words, you can directly raise them in the **Issue**.
+If there are any supplementary courses or additional materials for existing courses, please **Pull Request**.
 Thank you for your contribution! 🙏

 May this repository be of greatest help to you!